 When a PAN is assigned to an organization, the Income Tax Department also issues a PAN Card.
-While your PAN is a number, your PAN Card is a tangible card that includes your PAN as well as your name, date of birth (DoB), and portrait.
-Copies of this card can be used as proof of identification or date of birth.
+While your PAN is a number, your PAN Card is a tangible card that includes your PAN number and your name, date of birth (DoB), and photo.
+Copies of this card can be used as proof of identification or birth certificate.

-Before the introduction of the PAN idea, taxpayers were allocated a GIR number.
-This was essentially a manual system that was unique only under the supervision of a certain evaluating officer.
+Before introducing the PAN Card, taxpayers were allocated a GIR number.
+This was a manual system that was unique only under the supervision of a specific evaluating officer.
 However, the figure was not unique at the national level.
-Because GIR is not unique, there is a larger risk of miscalculation and mistakes, as well as incidents of mistaken identity during tax assessment.
+Hence, there was a larger risk of miscalculation and mistakes, as well as incidents of mistaken identity during tax assessment.

 The idea of PAN was introduced by the Indian government in 1972 and made statutory under section 139A of the Income Tax Act of 1961.
-PAN, which was initially optional, was made mandatory for all tax-paying persons in 1976.
+PAN was initially optional and made mandatory for all tax-paying persons in 1976.

 1) The full name of the cardholder.